epilys/simulans/DEVELOPMENT.md

 end
 ```

-To inspect `machine` state, you can start the process by issuing a temporary break on the function that looks up or creates translation blocks, `lookup_entry`, to get the pointer of the `machine::Armv8AMachine` instance which is pinned in memory.
+To inspect `machine` state, you can start the process by issuing a temporary break on the function that looks up or creates translation blocks, `lookup_block`, to get the pointer of the `machine::Armv8AMachine` instance which is pinned in memory.

 Then, when stepping through JITed code, you can use the address to inspect its state.